blog-dovydasvenckus/blog/_posts/2017-10-08-java-9-features.md

 ## Conclusion
 I have mentioned most notable features.
 There are probably plenty features that I have missed.
-For me Java 9 release is quite an exciting one.
+For me, Java 9 release is quite an exciting one.

- Modularization is a hudge feature and in my opinion, it will take quite some time to it being widely adopted.
+ Modularization is a huge feature and in my opinion, it will take quite some time to it being widely adopted.

  Besides modularization Java 9 includes many small handy features.
 I'll try to